athoney/deaddrop-go/README.md

 ## Notes
 The update that I made was to add an authentication step to send a message.
 There is now a new flag for the -send flag to include a sender.
 Usage: `go run main.go -send -to <user1> -from <user2>`.
 It should be noted that this does not vastly increase the security of this application since the database is still in plaintext.

+## MAC Strategy
+When a user sends a message, they must authenticate (see Notes) and a MAC is added to the database with the message.
+This MAC is checked when a user reads their messages and alerts the user if the MAC does not match.
+Moreover, the sender name is also reported when a user reads their messages.
+This new functionality was verified by modifying the databse with additional SQL statements that 1) altered the MAC and 2) altered the message to ensure that changes were logged and users were alerted.
+Moreover, the application does not allow for a user to update a MAC or message data.